 Know the Symptoms and Risks of Foxtails in Dogs and Cats

-These seemingly harmless weeds grow in grassland areas and are common along roads and trails across North America, but are especially prevalent in the west—especially California.
+These seemingly harmless weeds grow in grassland areas and are common along roads and trails across North America.
+They are especially prevalent in the west—especially California.
 As the plants dry out in summer months, they become a lighter hay-like color and their seeds break off into small, barbed segments.
 These barbs can move into the skin and form an abscess or infection, which should be treated by a veterinarian.

 Trupanion, a company that offers medical pet insurance for cats and dogs, found that a majority of foxtail claims involved foxtails that entered the ear (21%), nose (19%) and foot (19%).
 A small portion of claims involved foxtails found in the eye, throat, mouth, and urogenital tract.
 While a typical foxtail claim is under $250, complications can arise that quickly boost the cost into the thousands.
 Last August, Trupanion paid out $6,619 to a mixed breed puppy named Coco for exploratory surgery related to foxtails.

 Foxtails and pets: What veterinarians advise

 Dr. Denise Petryk, one of Trupanion’s on-staff veterinarians, offers five simple steps you can take to keep your pet safe this summer:

 - Know what foxtails look like and keep your pet away from them.
 Try to avoid tall grass.

 - Check your dog for foxtails after every walk.
 Look in their ears, between their paws, and over their coat.

 - If you see any sign of foxtails (like an irritated ear, eye, skin, or violent sneezing) take your pet to the veterinarian right away.